Scorecard Research Beacon

 "Sentimental Value," the emotionally rich story of a family attempting to reunite, scored eight total nominations at this year's Globes.

-The Joachim Trier picture, which stars Renate Reinsve, Stellan Skarsgård, Inga Ibsdotter Lilleaas and Elle Fanning, hit theaters on Nov.
+The Joachim Trier picture, starring Renate Reinsve, Stellan Skarsgård, Inga Ibsdotter Lilleaas and Elle Fanning, hit theaters on Nov.
 7. It is available to rent on platforms including Amazon Prime Video, Apple TV and more.

 'Hamnet'